mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 ### View the metadata

 We will be working with three sample events from the **Ara-3** strain of this experiment, one from 5,000 generations, one from 15,000 generations, and one from 50,000 generations.
 The population changed substantially during the course of the experiment, and we will be exploring how (the evolution of a **Cit+** mutant and **hypermutability**) with our variant calling workflow.
-The metadata file associated with this lesson can be [downloaded directly here](files/Ecoli_metadata_composite.csv) or [viewed in Github](https://github.com/datacarpentry/wrangling-genomics/blob/main/episodes/files/Ecoli_metadata_composite.csv).
+The metadata file associated with this lesson can be  [viewed in Github](https://github.com/datacarpentry/wrangling-genomics/blob/main/episodes/files/Ecoli_metadata_composite.csv).
 If you would like to know details of how the file was created, you can look at [some notes and sources here](https://github.com/datacarpentry/wrangling-genomics/blob/main/episodes/files/Ecoli_metadata_composite_README.md).

 This metadata describes information on the *Ara-3* clones and the columns represent: